Kathleen McGee

-Kathleen McGee is a Canadian stand-up comedian from Edmonton, Alberta.
+Kathleen McGee (April 5, 1981 – November 3, 2024) was a Canadian stand-up comedian from Edmonton, Alberta.
 Her performance at the Winnipeg Comedy Festival was nominated for a 2019 Canadian Comedy Award.
 Her debut full-length album, 2019's Deliciously Vulgar, was produced by Grammy winner Dan Schlissel for his label Stand Up!
 Records.

 Career

 Stand-up comedy

 McGee started performing stand-up comedy in Edmonton in 2005 after a bad break-up, and quickly became known for her provocative, bawdy and sometimes sexually explicit material, winning the annual Funniest Person With a Day Job competition in 2008 at Edmonton club The Comic Strip.
 She lived for several years in Vancouver, Toronto, and Los Angeles to advance her career, but by 2018 had settled back in Edmonton.